Friday, 23 February 2018

 On October 3 Liz Woolley will be talking about “Oxfordshire and the Spanish Civil War”.
 She has an MSc in English local history at Oxford University and is particularly interested in the social, economic and industrial history of Oxfordshire in the 19th and 20th centuries.

 On November 7, Tom Walker’s subject will be “Sand at Gwithian, Cornwall: palaeoenvironment, molluscs and archaeology”.
 He will be discussing the findings of his PhD study of sand dunes in Cornwall at Reading Unversity.
-Gwithian, on the east of St Ives Bay, has revealed evidence of human presence from Mesolithic to the 20th century tin mining.
+Gwithian, on the east of St Ives Bay, has revealed evidence of human presence from Mesolithic to the

 December 5 will be the annual general meeting.
 Refreshments will be followed by members’ contributions.